-Attend an info session, held regularly on the second Sunday of every month.
-Learn what makes the Five Branches DAOM program distinctive from other programs, and become informed about the exciting growth in the field of Chinese medicine.
-Speak with DAOM staff to gain a better understanding of the program as well as the social community you will enjoy at Five Branches.
+Schedule a time to speak with DAOM staff to gain a better understanding of the program as well as the social community you will enjoy at Five Branches.
+Video meetings can be scheduled to discuss how different aspects of the program will relate to you.
 Contact us to schedule a campus visit or to sign-up for an info session.